jboss-developer/jboss-eap-quickstarts/cdi-portable-extension/README.md

 for that extension and an Arquillian test to verify the extension is working correctly.

 * `CreatureExtension`: Class that implements `Extension`.
 This is the first step in creating a portable extension.
 It is not a bean since it is instantiated by the container during the initialization process, before any beans or contexts exist.
 However, it can be injected into other beans once the initialization process is complete.
-* `XmlBackedWrappedInjectionTarget`: Wrapper class for the standard {@link InjectionTarget} to add the field values from the XML file.
+* `XmlBackedWrappedInjectionTarget`: Wrapper class for the standard `@link InjectionTarget` to add the field values from the XML file.
 * `CreatureType`: An enum in the `model` package.
 It defines the two types of creatures, `MONSTER` and `NPC`.
 * `Creature`: The interface in the `model` package.
 Defines the name and type of creature.
 * `Monster`: Class in the `model` package that implments creature with a type `MONSTER`.